ICanBoogie/Prototype/README.md

 creates instances when fetching objects using the `FETCH_CLASS` mode, that is the properties of the instance are set *before* its constructor is invoked.

-`Object` sub-classes might want to override the `Object::from` method to allow creating instances from different kind of sources, just like the `Operation::from` method creates an `Operation` instance from a `Request`:
+`Prototyped` sub-classes might want to override the `Prototyped::from` method to allow creating instances from different kind of sources, just like the `Operation::from` method creates an `Operation` instance from a `Request`: